MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/reference/concurrent-vector-class.md

  Un iteratore al primo elemento aggiunto.

 ### <a name="remarks"></a>Note
- Se `_Item` non è specificato, i nuovi elementi sono costruita predefinita.
+ Se `_Item` non viene specificato, i nuovi elementi sono costruita predefinita.

 ##  <a name="grow_to_at_least"></a>grow_to_at_least